-Video
+Vid eo

-5. 525 V Phase Offset
+5 25 V Phase Offset

 0 to 524

 0

-With this control, you can set the vertical timing of the output video with respect to the HD input when operating with a 525 line video output.
+With this control, you can set the vertical timing of the output video with respect to the input video when operating with a 525 line video output.
 Setting this control to 0 keeps the output video in time with the input video.

 Increasing the value will delay the output video in one-line increments.
-In order to advance the vertical timing, set the control to 525 minus the number of lines that you wish to advance the output video.
+In order to advance the vertical timing of the output video with respect to the input video, set the control to 525 minus the number of lines that you wish to advance the output video.
 (E.g. to advance the output video 5 lines set the value to 520.)
-If increasing the V Phase Offset value causes it to go beyond the limit of the frame buffer, the V Phase Offset will wrap to the beginning of the frame buffer, resulting in a change of one frame of throughput delay between the HD input and the video output.
-See Table 5-1 for the minimum and maximum delays possible.
+When increasing the V Phase Offset value causes it to go beyond the limit of the frame buffer, the V Phase Offset will wrap to the beginning of the frame buffer, resulting in a change of one frame of throughput delay between the HD input and the video output.
+See Table 3 for the minimum and maximum delays possible.